garylirocks/quickrefs/azure-networking-load-balancing.markdown

   - Maps one-to-one to a listener
   - Rule types:
     - **Basic**
-    - **Path-based**: request is routed to the first-matching path, you should add a default one for any un-matched requests
+    - **Path-based**: request is routed to the first-matching path, you should add a default one for any un-matched requests, you could use a wildcard like `/images/*`, the wildcard *must* be at the end  (something like `/*.pdf` is NOT supported)
   - Rule target types:
     - Backend pool: with HTTP settings
     - Redirection: to another listener or external site with a specified HTTP code, you can choose to include the original query string in redirection, but not the path in the original request